-General.
-Integra Realty Resources - DFW (the "Appraiser"), prepared an appraisal report for the City dated May 1, 2019 and effective as of July 1, 2020, based upon a physical inspection of the District (the "Appraisal").
+Integra Realty Resources - DFW (the "Appraiser"), prepared an appraisal report for the City dated February 15, 2019 and effective as of June 1, 2020, based upon a physical inspection of the District (the "Appraisal").
 The Appraisal was prepared at the request of the City.
-The description herein of the Appraisal is intended to be a brief summary only of the Appraisal as it relates to Phases #2-6 of the District.
+The description herein of the Appraisal is intended to be a brief summary only of the Appraisal as it relates to the District.
 The Appraisal is attached hereto as APPENDIX E and should be read in its entirety.
 The conclusions reached in the Appraisal are subject to certain assumptions, hypothetical conditions and qualifications, which are set forth therein.
-See "APPENDIX E - Appraisal of Property Within Phases #2-6 of the District."
+See "APPENDIX E - Appraisal of Property in the District."

 Value Estimates.
-The Appraiser estimated the aggregate market value of the fee simple interest in various tracts of land comprising the land in Phases #2-6 of the District upon the assumption that all "PID" improvements and "non-PID" improvements are complete by July 1, 2020 providing interior streets and utilities for the lots in Phases #2-6, as well as the completion of water, sewer, and storm drainage to the vicinity of Pods 2 - 4, which are expected to be completed by July 1, 2020.
-See "THE PHASES #2-6 MAJOR IMPROVEMENTS."
-References to Pods 2-4 and the "PID improvements" and "Non-PID improvements" shall be as defined in the Appraisal.
-The Appraisal does not reflect the as-is condition of Phases #2-6 of the District as the Phases #2-6 Major Improvements have not yet been constructed.
-Moreover, the Appraisal does not reflect the value of Phases #2-6 of the District as if sold to a single purchaser in a single transaction.
-The Appraisal provides the fee simple estate values for Phases #2-6 of the District."
+The Appraiser estimated the aggregate market value of the fee simple interest in various tracts of land comprising the land in the District under the hypothetical conditions that the Authorized Improvements and certain other improvements are completed by June 2020 providing interior streets and utilities for residential lots as well as the completion of water, sewer, and storm drainage to the General Retail Tracts.
+See "THE AUTHORIZED IMPROVEMENTS."
+The Appraisal does not reflect the as-is condition of the District as the Authorized Improvements have not yet been constructed.
+Moreover, the Appraisal does not reflect the value of the District as if sold to a single purchaser in a single transaction.
+The Appraisal provides the fee simple estate values for the District.
+See "APPENDIX E - Appraisal of Property in the District."